HimoriK/Modern-Reverse-Engineering-Docs/README.md

 # Modern Reverse Engineering Docs
-Modern resources, preferably from at least 2018, outdated resources *must* have results.
+Modern resources, preferably from at least 2018.

 ## Software & Libraries
 * [Ghidra](https://github.com/NationalSecurityAgency/ghidra): Software reverse engineering (SRE) framework created and maintained by the NSA, with tools that analyze compiled code.
 Capabilities include disassembly, assembly, decompilation, and scripting, along with many other features.
 Ghidra supports a wide variety of process instruction sets.
 Users may also develop plug-ins.